 Here's my homemade ketchup recipe, that's gluten-free, vegan, delicious, thick, and full of tomatoey flavors.
 This was a long-awaited recipe on the blog and I tried this recipe 4 times before I was satisfied.
 Why?
 Because I made this ketchup for my son and if it doesn't please him it won't please any kid.

 It'll be unfair if I don't tell you the difference between bottled and homemade tomato ketchup taste.
-Honestly, the taste is pretty much like bottled product when you add it on burgers, sandwich, and any other snacks.
+Honestly, the taste is pretty much like bottled product when you add it to burgers, sandwiches, and any other snacks.
 The texture is also thick and it covers the food.
-The only issue is it is not as bright red, gel-like smooth and thick.
-So, if you can compromise a little on texture, you'll love the flavour of this homemade ketchup plus you can adjust it to your taste with tips provided.
+The only issue is it is not as bright red, gel-like smooth, and thick.
+So, if you can compromise a little on texture, you'll love the flavor of this homemade ketchup plus you can adjust it to your taste with the tips provided.
 By the way, you can also make Ketchup with fresh plums.
 Find the plum ketchup recipe here.

 What are the main ingredients in ketchup?